ShrekMan293/Brass/README.md

 The full syntax can be found [here][syntax_link]

 ## Installation (TBD)
-Zephyr is currently in development and cannot be installed
+Brass is currently in development and cannot be installed

 ## Usage (TBD)
-Zephyr is currently in development and cannnot be installed
+Brass is currently in development and cannnot be installed

 ## Examples
 Examples can also be found in the [syntax file][syntax_link]